emilyvertosick/Statistics-Course/docs/09-answers.md

 ##   2.348722
 ```

-`chisq.test` gives the p value from a chi-squared test, `fisher.test` is a special form of this test when any of the numbers in the table are small, say 10 or below in any cell.
-The p value is about 0.6.
+`chisq.test` gives the p-value from a chi-squared test, `fisher.test` is a special form of this test when any of the numbers in the table are small, say 10 or below in any cell.
+The p-value is about 0.6.
 You now have 3 options:

 1. Declare the result non-statistically significant, and conclude that you have failed to reject the null hypothesis of no difference between groups.
 2. Say that, though differences between groups were not statistically significant, sample size was too small.